There is no one definition of what a winter storm is, but it’s important that people practice winter weather preparedness.

 - Warning – The forecasted weather hazards are either imminent or occurring in your area.
 Warnings are issues when hazards are posing a significant threat to life and property.

 - Advisory – Is a less form of a warning.
 Weather hazards are not an immediate threat to life or property.
-Advisories are more of a nuisance condition that has the potential to become a life threat if proper precautions are not taken.
+Advisories are more of a nuisance condition that has the potential to become life-threatening without proper precautions.

 It is important for your winter weather preparedness to pay attention to your local weather forecasts and updates.
-Doing so helps you to be safe, secure and prepared.
+If you do, you will become more safe, secure and prepared.

 Additional Winter Weather Preparedness Resources